 Students are encouraged to apply early (by January 1st).
 Heffernan funds support international travel expenses, such as airfare and train (within a country).
 The student must be returning to the GSD after completion of the travel.
 Students are strongly encouraged to seek additional funding at Harvard for living expenses.

-Applications for the 2016-2017 Paul M. Heffernan International Travel Award are now closed.
+Applications for the 2017-2018 Paul M. Heffernan International Travel Award are accepted on a rolling basis.

 2016-2017 Award Winners